 14.6 If required, the Board Chair shall be provided a Division telephone at no cost or reimbursed for an equivalent phone and service plan to ensure that no personal costs are incurred by the Board Chair in discharging his/her duties.

 The Board recognizes that from time to time issues come to the Board table which can put individual trustees in a situation of direct or apparent conflict of interest.
 In such situations, trustees will excuse themselves from the discussion and decision making regarding those issues.

-The Education Act (Section 69) outlines those areas which represent direct conflict of interest for trustees.
+The School Division Administration Regulations (Section 11) outlines those areas which represent direct conflict of interest for trustees.
 The areas identified relate to contractual situations between trustees and the Division or situations in which the trustees might have direct pecuniary interests.
-Violation of the provisions of Section 69 may be redressed through the action of electors as outlined in Section 70.
+Violation of the provisions of Section 11 may be redressed through the action of electors as outlined in Section 12.

 The provisions of the Education Act regarding conflict of interest are quite narrow.
 The Board believes that in addition to following these provisions, its members must also avoid situations which create the appearance of conflict of interest.
 This practice is intended to promote public confidence in the quality of decisions made by the Board.

 15.1 When agenda items directly affecting the career development, employment status or financial affairs of a trustee’s family are to be considered by the Board, the trustee concerned will advise the Board Chair and excuse himself or herself from the meeting room.
 After the agenda item has been dealt with, the trustee will be recalled.